robin-raymond/zax.io/basics.md

 ````
 align               // align contained types to a zero modulus address boundary
 asset               // copy asset to built bundle
-asynchronous        // indicates a function not normally considered to
+asynchronous        // indicates a function not normally considered to operate
-                    // operate asynchronously may perform asynchronously
+                    // asynchronously may be performed asynchronously
 compiler            // compiler name as a string literal
 compiles            // if a code block that follows compiles then a `true` is
                     // replaced otherwise a `false` is replaced
 concept             // declare a function as a compile time check for
-                    // input / output argument type checks within a
+                    // input/output argument type checks within a meta-function
-                    // meta-function
-date                // date of compile as a string literal
+date                // date of compile as a literal
 deprecate           // declare API sections as being deprecated
 error               // cause an error in compilation
 execute             // evaluates code blocks at compile time
 export              // make type, variable, and other declarations visible to
                     // module importation
 file                // indicates the source for a generated file
+git                 // directives specific to git literals
 function            // current function as a string literal
-inline              // tells compiler to generate inline code rather than call
+inline              // tells compiler to generate a function call as inline code
-                    // to code as a function
+                    // rather than as a call to function
-likely              // indicates a code path is more likely to be executed
+likely              // indicates a code path is more likely to be executed (for
-                    // (for compiler and CPU optimization)
+                    // compiler and CPU optimization)
 line                // indicates a source line for a generated file
+location            // the code URL location as a string literal
 lock-free           // disable lock generation around `once` values
 panic               // control panic behavior in code generation
 reserve             // reserve non-accessible unused space in a type
-void                // declared contained value occupies a location within a
+void                // declared a contained value occupies a location within a
-                    // type without allocating space for the contained value
+                    // `type` without allocating space for the contained value
 resolve             // controls when a declaration should resolve
 return              // controls code generation for the return statement
 source              // loads a related source file
 tab-stop            // sets the tab-stop for the source that follows
 time                // time of compile as a string literal
-unlikely            // indicates a code paths is less likely to execute
+unlikely            // indicates a code paths is less likely to execute (for
-                    // (for compiler and CPU optimization)
+                    // compiler and CPU optimization)
 version-compiler    // compiler version as a string literal
 version-import      // module import version as a string literal
 warning             // display a warning or control compiler warning behaviors